kkhannah/Library-Management-System/README.md

 ```

 **Task 3: Delete a Record from the Issued Status Table**
-- Objective: Delete the record with issued_id = 'IS121' from the issued_status table.
+- Objective: Delete the record with issued_id = 'IS121' from the issued_status table

 ```sql
 DELETE FROM issued_status